bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 end
 ```

-We want to express the relationship between the doc string and the data set used to test clearly.

-Let's now move on to the next spec.
+We want to express the relationship between the doc string and the data set used to test clearly.Let's now move on to the next spec.

 guess_game_spec.rb